Propranolol (By mouth)

 Treats high blood pressure, angina, and atrial fibrillation (uneven heartbeat).
 Also prevents migraine headaches and treats tremors and proliferating infantile hemangioma.
 This medicine is a beta-blocker.

 Hemangeol, Inderal LA, Inderal XL, InnoPran XLThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to propranolol, or if you have asthma or certain heart problems.
-Hemangeol should not be given to children weighing less than 2 kilograms or to premature babies younger than 5 weeks of age.
-It should not be given to children who are vomiting or not eating, have pheochromocytoma, or have a history of asthma or a breathing problem.
+Hemangeol® should not be given to children weighing less than 2 kilograms, to premature babies younger than 5 weeks of age, or to children who are vomiting or not eating.
+Do not use it if you have an adrenal gland problem (including pheochromocytoma) or a history of asthma or a breathing problem.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

 - Extended-release capsule: Take at bedtime.
 This medicine may be taken with or without food, but always take it the same way each time.

 - Oral liquid: Measure your dose with the dropper that comes with the package.
 You may mix the liquid with water or juice to make it easier to swallow.

 - Hemangeol® oral liquid: Measure the dose with the dosing syringe that comes with the package.
 The medicine should be given directly into the child's mouth 2 times a day (at least 9 hours apart).
 It is given during or right after eating or breastfeeding.
 Do not administer the dose if the child is not eating or vomiting.
 It may also be mixed with milk or fruit juice and given in a baby's bottle.
 Do not shake before use.